Murder of Joey Fischer: Background

 Albert Joseph "Joey" Fischer Jr. was born in Brownsville, Texas, on January 16, 1975.
 His parents were A. J. "Buddy" Fischer and Corinne Nelson.
 The couple divorced in 1987 and remarried separately.
 (Note: Buddy remarried a woman named Connie (not to be confused with Corinne, Fischer's biological mother).
 Both of them held executive roles at KEMET Corporation.)
 Fischer lived with his mother and his stepfather Vernon "Beau" Nelson.
 He was a senior honors student at Saint Joseph Academy (St. Joe), a Catholic private school in Brownsville.
-He had a 98.5 grade-point average, was ranked eleventh in his class, and was going to attend the honors program at the University of Texas at Austin on graduation.
+He had a 98.5 grade-point average, was ranked eleventh in his class, and was going to attend the honors program at the University of Texas at Austin upon graduation.
 At 18 years old, he enjoyed basketball and was a fan of the Los Angeles Lakers, loved computers, and talked about pursuing a career as an engineer.
 Along with two other classmates, he was voted "Most Sarcastic" by his high school class, and was known for sometimes acting foolish, and having a good sense of humor.
 He was also "often attracted to the more Latina girls of the school".
 During his junior year, he dated Cristina, who was a year younger than him.
 (Note: Another source spelled her name as Christina.)
 Most of Fischer's friends described her as quiet, although some said she was only reserved with people she did not know.
 Cristina's mother Dora Garcia Cisneros approved of Fischer's relationship with her daughter and thought he was potentially a good candidate for marriage.
 In Cisneros's eyes, Fischer was an overachieving student from a good family, and "wasn't wild, like many of the St. Joe boys".